 The Indonesian island of Java is an important coffee source for us.
 Here’s a video of coffee mill visits and other wackiness.

-Here’s some video clips from a trip Thompson made to the JavaThere are several types of Abyssinia, but they are not from Ethiopia but rather Indonesia.
+Here’s some video clips from a trip Thompson made to the JavaThere are several types of Abyssinia variety coffee, but they are not from Ethiopia but rather Indonesia.
 Abyssinia 3 = AB3.
-PJS Cramer, a Dutch plant researcher, introduced this variety in 1928,... island regions in West Java (Java Sunda) and Central Java too.
-This was a 2019 trip to Java was to check out arabicaArabica refers to Coffea Arabica, the taxonomic species name of the genus responsible for around 75% of the worlds commercial coffee crop.: Arabica refers to Coffea Arabica, the..., mainly with a visit to our supplier mill, and robustaRobusta usually refers to Coffea Robusta, responsible for roughly 25% of the world's commercial coffee.
-Taxonomy of Robusta is debated: some sources use “Robusta” to refer to any... sources in Central Java.
+PJS Cramer, a Dutch plant researcher, introduced this variety... island regions in West Java (Java Sunda) and Central Java too.
+This was a 2019 trip to Java was to check out arabicaArabica refers to Coffea Arabica, the taxonomic species name of the genus responsible for around 75% of the worlds commercial coffee crop.: Arabica refers to Coffea Arabica, the..., mainly with a visit to our supplier mill, and robustaAteng is a common name for Catimor coffees widely planted in Sumatra and other Indonesia isles.: Ateng, with several subtypes, is a common name for Catimor coffees widely... sources in Central Java.
 I had not visited Central Java before before.

 Much of this is a conversation with Wildan at the Frinsa dry millA facility that accepts dried coffee cherry and mechanically separates the coffee bean from the dried fruit and parchment layer.
 The facility can be highly mechanized, as in....
 We talk processingThe removal of the cherry and parchment from the coffee seed.: Coffee is either wet-processed (also called washed or wet-milled) or dry-processed (also called wild, natural or natural... with Wildan, who is very knowledgeable … it turns out he knows a lot about potatoes too, which he studied at UC Davis not far from us in Oakland California.